 Receiving Compensation for Offshore Injuries

 Offshore workers have different rights than those injured working ashore.
 These protections come in various forms – depending on the location of the oil rig.
 One common protection is the Jones Act.
-To file a lawsuit, however, you need thorough knowledge of maritime law – which is a highly complex area of the law.
+To file a lawsuit, however, you need a thorough knowledge of maritime law – which is a highly complex area of the law.

-Sometimes your offshore injuries might qualify for protections under the Jones Act, but if you are not classified as a “seaman” then you will need to turn to other areas of the law to file your lawsuit.
+Sometimes your offshore injuries might qualify for protection under the Jones Act, but if you are not classified as a “seaman” then you will need to turn to other areas of the law to file your lawsuit.
 For example, some offshore injuries might qualify for protections under the Outer Continental Shelf Lands Act (OCSLA).
 This act provides you with compensation for offshore injuries, such as those on an oil rig.